 Do your bit for the environment by renting one of this outfit's electric scooters.
 One fully charged scooter should get you around the island, but if it doesn't, there are charging stations where you can plug in.
 Ri…

 The quickest way to shuttle between George Town and Butterworth is by the car and passenger ferry, which runs throughout the day and evening.
 The journey takes 10 minutes and fares are charged only for the journey f…

-Seven daily trains (nine Friday to Sunday) connect this station with Kuala Lumpur.
-Heading in the opposite direction, 14 daily Komuter trains head to the border with Thailand at Padang Besar, as well as two faster E…
+At least five daily trains (nine Friday to Sunday) connect this station with Kuala Lumpur.
+Heading in the opposite direction, 14 daily Komuter trains head to the border with Thailand at Padang Besar, as do two faste…

-Boats leave at 8.30am and 2pm and return from Langkawi at 10.30am and 3pm.
-The journey each way takes between 1¾ to 2½ hours.
-Book a few days in advance to ensure a seat.
+Boats leave at 8.30am and 2pm and return from Langkawi, the resort island in Kedah, at 10.30am and 3pm.
+The journey each way takes between 1¾ and 2½ hours.
+Book a few days in advance to ensure you get a seat.